Theone178/QVAEQCNN/README.md

 # Quantum Adversarial Learning Framework (Q-VAE + Q-CNN)

 ## Overview
-This project implements a hybrid quantum-classical adversarial machine learning system[cite: 1, 3].
-The architecture integrates a Quantum Variational Autoencoder (Q-VAE) acting as a quantum encoder with a Quantum Convolutional Neural Network (Q-CNN) that serves as a feature classifier[cite: 1, 3].
+This project implements a hybrid quantum-classical adversarial machine learning system.
+The architecture integrates a Quantum Variational Autoencoder (Q-VAE) acting as a quantum encoder with a Quantum Convolutional Neural Network (Q-CNN) that serves as a feature classifier.

 ## Tech Stack
 * **Language:** Python